What is your Ofsted rating?

-All children are observed and planned for through ‘next steps’ every week.
-These observations are linked to the Early Years Foundation Stage guidance, Characteristics of Effective Learning and Leuven scale of well-being and involvement, and all of this helps to build a picture of where each child is tracking in their development.
-Every child has a baseline assessment, typically after 6 weeks of being at nursery, and then every three months after.
+All children are observed and planned for through their ‘next steps’.
+Observations are linked into the Early Years Outcomes/Development Matters, Characteristics of Effective Learning and the Leuven Scale of Well-being and Involvement.
+This helps to build a picture of where each child is tracking in their development.
+Every child has a baseline assessment within a few weeks of being at nursery, and then termly thereafter.

-How often does Richmond House hold parents evening?
+How often does Richmond House Kindergarten hold Parent / Carer evenings?

-We hold one to one parents evenings annually, plus other events where we can discuss your little one’s progress.
-Parents can ask to speak to their child’s key worker at any time and can also access their child’s learning journal online at any time.
+Parents and Carers can ask to speak to their child’s Key Carer at any time for an update and overview of their development.
+We also hold one-to-one parent / carer evenings annually, plus other events where we can discuss your little one’s progress.
+Parents and Carers can also access their child’s EYLog learning journal online at any time.

-My child has special educational needs and disability (SEND), can they still attend Richmond House?
+My child has special educational needs and disability (SEND), can they still attend Richmond House Kindergarten?

 Do you have connections and relationships with surrounding schools?

-We do not currently have CCTV on the premises but we do have a camera on the front door, so we can see who is wanting to gain access before we open it.
+We do not currently have CCTV on the premises, but we do have a camera on the front door for added security.

 How secure is the nursery?